Albert R. Howe

-Albert Richards Howe (January 1, 1840 – June 1, 1884) was an American businessman and politician.
-He represented Mississippi in the U.S. House of Representatives and served in the Mississippi House of Representatives.
+Albert Richards Howe (January 1, 1840 – June 1, 1884) was an American businessman, Civil War veteran and politician.
+He represented Mississippi in the U.S. House of Representatives and served in the Mississippi House of Representatives for one term from 1873 to 1875.

 Early life

 Howe was born in Brookfield, Massachusetts, the son of Francis Howe and Maria A. (Richards) Howe.
+He pursued classical studies.

+Civil War

-He pursued classical studies, and in 1861 enlisted as a private in the Union Army and served in the Forty-seventh Regiment of the Massachusetts Volunteer Infantry.
+In 1861, he enlisted as a private in the Union Army and served in the Forty-seventh Regiment of the Massachusetts Volunteer Infantry.
 During the Civil War, he served in Virginia under General Grant until Robert E. Lee's surrender at Appomattox, Virginia.
 After Lee's surrender, he served under General Weitzel in Texas until his discharged on November 30, 1865.
-By the time of his discharge, he had been promoted to Major.
+By the time of his discharge, he had been promoted to major.

 After his military service, he moved to Como, Mississippi and became involved in cotton planting.

 Political career

 He became involved in politics and was a member of the Mississippi Constitutional Convention in 1868.
 He also served as a delegate to the Republican National Convention in 1868.
 In 1869 he was appointed treasurer of Panola County, Mississippi.

+State legislature

-From 1870-1872 he was a member of the Mississippi House of Representatives.
+From 1870 to 1872 he was a member of the Mississippi House of Representatives.

+Congress

 Howe was elected as a Republican candidate to the Forty-third Congress, serving from March 4, 1873, to March 3, 1875.
 In Congress, he served on the Committee on Claims.
 He was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress.

+Later career and death

 After leaving Congress, he moved to Chicago, Illinois and worked in the brokerage business.
 He died in Chicago on June 1, 1884, and is interred in Brookfield Cemetery in Brookfield, Massachusetts.